Transition to Independence Process (TIP) Model

 Recommended Intensity:

 The program is highly individualized for each young person.
 The Transition Facilitator (TF) adjusts the coaching and supports to match the needs of the young person as they progress or have setbacks along the way.
 Therefore, the TF must individually tailor the frequency, intensity, and types of supports and services to each young person and their current circumstances.
-The types of contacts between a TF and a young person involve meeting in-person in a community setting or at a young person's home or apartment, frequent texting, and phone calls.
+The types of contacts between a TF and a young person involve meeting in-person in a community setting or at a young person's home or apartment, and frequent texting and phone calls.
 The frequency of contacts varies across Phases of Coaching, with very frequent and intensive service being required during the Active Intensive Coaching Phase and less frequent in-person contact during the Maintenance Coaching Phase and Follow-Along Phase.
 For example, under the Active Intensive Coaching Phase, a TF may be with a young person 3 times a week on average for a total of 3-6 hours (plus texting and telephone contacts); whereas under the Maintenance Coaching Phase the TF may have 2-4 face-to-face contacts and 4-12 other types of contacts (texting, telephone) with the young person per month.
 The types of interactions can be tailored in the event of health and safety concerns (e.g., the COVID pandemic).
 Walking outside in a park, meeting over coffee with both the TF and young person wearing masks, or Zoom calls used in place of meeting over lunch or some other in-person meeting.

 Recommended Duration: